coderjoher/coderjoher/README.md

 ## 🚀 About Me
 - I'm a Fronted-Developer
-- I'm a flutter Developer
 - I'm a python Developer
+- I'm a ai developer